paulross/PyCppContainers/docs/sphinx/source/performance/performance_cpp.rst

     :height: 400px
     :align: center

-Here is the time per object compared with a list:

 =============== =================================== =================================== =========== ===================
 Object          set (µs)                            list (µs)                           Ratio       Notes
 =============== =================================== =================================== =========== ===================
-int             0.09                                0.01                                x9
+int             0.03                                0.01                                3x
-double          0.1                                 0.01                                x10
+double          0.05                                0.01                                5x
-complex         0.1                                 0.01                                x10
+complex         0.05                                0.01                                5x
 =============== =================================== =================================== =========== ===================

-The cost of insertion is O(N) for both list and set but due to the hashing heeded for the set it is about 10x slower.
+The cost of insertion is O(N) for both list and set but due to the hashing heeded for the set it is about 3x to 5x slower.

 And the reverse, converting a C++ ``std::unordered_set<T>`` to a Python ``set`` to for Python ``int``, ``float`` and ``complex`` objects: